 AZW vs MOBI vs EPUB: All Kindle Ebook Formats Explained

-Amazon's Kindle ecosystem uses multiple file formats — AZW, AZW3, MOBI, KF8, PRC.
-This guide explains what each format is, how they compare to EPUB, and how to convert Kindle files to universally readable PDF.
+AZW, AZW3, MOBI, KF8 — Amazon uses several ebook formats.
+Learn what each Kindle format is, how they differ from EPUB, and how to convert them to PDF.

 Kindle Format Comparison Table